paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 </div>

-The trick is to assign token account ownership to a _Program Derived Address_ of the escrow program.
+The trick is to assign token account ownership to a _Program Derived Address_ (PDA) of the escrow program.
 For now, it is enough for you to know this address exists and we can use it to let a program sign transactions or assign it user space ownership of accounts.
 We will cover PDAs in depth later but for now let's go back to coding!

 ### instruction.rs Part 2